Buckets

 Objects are the building blocks of your content in Cosmic.

-In the add / edit Object view, content creators can perform a number of tasks including:
+In the add / edit Object view, content editors can perform a number of tasks including:

 Media